 I have focused in the above on the two-fold way in which human beings transcend the boundaries of linear text (1) by incorporating diagrams into documents, (2) by creating complexes of documents which may be extended in space and evolve and grow through time.

 The thesis, in sum, is that such aggregations of documents are indispensable not only to the workings of the law and finance and urban planning and of musical performance and organized warfare, but to practically all complex human achievements.
 That is, that without the peculiar phenomenon which is the multi-dimensional intermeshing of documents, many complex structured activities by which human life today is marked, would not exist.
-Documents provide for what we can think of as a division of intellectual, instructional, and deontic labour, allowing plans, orders, and obligations to be enmeshed together in a way that mobilizes multiple groups of individuals to coordinated action, while at the same time allowing the investment in human and other sorts of capital that such coordinated actions require.
+Documents provide for what we can think of as a division of intellectual, instructional, and deontic labor, allowing plans, orders, and obligations to be enmeshed together in a way that mobilizes multiple groups of individuals to coordinated action, while at the same time allowing the investment in human and other sorts of capital that such coordinated actions require.

-Collections of intermeshed documents allow collective actions that are of a much larger scale and able to embrace much larger and much more diverse groups of people than would be possible on the basis of mere speech, and while I have concentrated in the above on supplements to written and spoken language which involve documents of traditional sorts, primarily printed documents, I hope that it is clear that much of what has been said applies with even greater force – and with even greater potentiality for engendering radical changes in the ways we engage with reality – to e-documents.
+Collections of intermeshed documents allow collective actions that are of a much larger scale and able to embrace much larger and much more diverse groups of people than would be possible on the basis of mere speech, and while I have concentrated in the above on supplements to written and spoken language that involve documents of traditional sorts, primarily printed documents, I hope that it is clear that much of what has been said applies with even greater force – and with even greater potentiality for engendering radical changes in the ways we engage with reality – to e-documents.
 This, however, is a story for another day.